SBU-BMI/quip_distro/README.md

 Once everything is up, go to <the host this is running on>:4010/ to see the landing page.

 ## SSL
-To enable ssl, mount the private key and certificate files to the security service in /root/src/ssl/privatekey.pem and /root/src/ssl/certificate.pem respectively.
+To enable ssl, mount the private key and certificate files to the ca-back service in /root/src/ssl/privatekey.pem and /root/src/ssl/certificate.pem respectively.
 HTTPS mode will only be enabled if both of these files are present.

 ## Component Services
 mongo - vanilla mongo container